MuntasirMalek/mac-auto-dim/README.md

 2. If the screen isn't dimming:
    - Make sure `brightness` command works: `brightness -l`
    - Check if the script is running: `ps aux | grep auto_dim`

+3. If you get "Input/output error" when trying to unload the service:
+   - This is a common issue on newer macOS versions
+   - Use `launchctl remove com.user.auto_dim` instead
+   - Or stop using the configuration tool: `~/bin/auto-dim --stop`

 ## Contributing